CalvinWang14/final-project-calvin/README.md

 **Temporal panel.** Analyzing six crawl snapshots across three years multiplies the data volume by 6x and requires merging outputs across crawls — another naturally parallel operation.

 In short, every stage of this pipeline — from index filtering to topic modeling to clustering — operates at a scale that makes single-machine computing infeasible both in time and memory.
-The project is designed from the ground up around AWS EMR and PySpark.
+The project is designed based on AWS EMR and PySpark.

 ---